smrutiranjan003/Disney-Hotstar-Clone/README.md

 ## 💡 Conclusion

 Recreate the Disney+ Hotstar experience with this clone project.
 Immerse yourself in the world of entertainment, and feel free to tailor it to your specific needs.
-If you have any questions or feedback, feel free to reach out!
+If you have any questions or feedback, feel free to reach out! via email: [smruti2923@gmail.com](mailto:smruti2923@gmail.com).

 ---